-

 - March 6, 2025 State Department launches "Catch and Revoke" initiative to revoke visas of students engaged in "pro-Hamas" activity

-- March 25, 2025 Reported: DOS directive instructs consular officers to review all student-visa applicants' social media for terrorism-related inadmissibility
+- March 25, 2025 DOS directive instructs consular officers to review all student-visa applicants' social media for terrorism-related inadmissibility

 - April 18, 2025 Palantir granted $30 million to build "ImmigrationOS" surveillance platform for ICE